 “Fine, I’ll be up here.
 Besides, I need to water a tree, so just walk straight back to the trail when you’re done.
 Don’t stray too far.
 You don’t want to run into any lions, tigers, or bears!”

 As Colin wandered through the brush, he tried his hardest to keep a straight line, but he moved left and right, around thick sticker bushes and rocks, and as he moved forward, he eventually came to the creek some five minutes later.

 “If I walk straight back, I’ll hit the trail because it’s par-lel to the creek,” he said, remembering his math vocabulary.

 “I’ll just need to go perp-dicular,” he added, refreshing himself to more math he thought he would need in the fall.

 As he looked at the white rushing water, tumbling quickly over the rocks, he forgot about the basics of geometry altogether.
 Soon, he had his walking stick in the water to balance himself across the rocks to a particularly interesting rocky formation.
 As he went through, he heard a sound.

 At first, it seemed like a bull snorting, but he wasn’t sure what it was.
 It was just something noisy.
 Thinking about it, he was sure it wasn’t a bear huffing, which is something his uncle told him to watch out for.
-When he was done contemplating this, Colin looked again, but he didn’t see anything, though the sound was repeating itself far away.
+When he was done contemplating this, Colin looked again, but he didn’t see anything, though the sound was repeating itself far away in the distance.

 “Uncle Bart!” he called out, but he heard nothing back.
-Because of this silence, he moved back away from the noise when suddenly, he saw movement and a big monstrous shadow fell across his path.
+Because of this silence, he moved back away from the noise.
+Then, suddenly, he saw movement and a big monstrous shadow fell across his path.
 He wasn’t quite sure what it was, but he thought he saw horns in his field of view.
 Whatever this thing was appeared around him so quickly that he did not have much time to think about whether it was an elk, deer, or a wendigo.